aplosdev/aplos/README.md

 ## Thanks ❤ & Credits️

 - [Duckquill](https://daudix.codeberg.page/duckquill), from where I got inspired to create this project (and many ideas are from there)
+- [Hari Rana](https://tesk.page/) for style-related feedback and suggestions
 - [Inter](https://rsms.me/inter/), used for all Sans Serif text.
 - [Geist Mono](https://vercel.com/font/), used for code snippets.
 - [VitePress](https://vitepress.dev), which is used to power Aplós.